stacykimberley/anatomy-quiz/README.md

 - 4 answer options.
 - Score area showing how many the user has got correct and incorrect.
 - Progress bar to show how far along the quiz the user has gone.
-- When answer is selected it highlights green if correct and red if wrong.
+- When answer is selected it highlights green if correct and if wrong it highlights the selected one in red then simultaneously shows you the correct answer.

 ### Feedback Page.

 - Congratulates the user by name for completing the quiz.
 - Shows the user their final score.
 - Shows a button to retake the quiz if the user wants to.
+- Shows the progress bar at complete.

 ## Wireframes